-What is the Juvenile Review Board (JRB)?
+What is the JRB?

 The Urban Community Alliance’s New Haven Juvenile Review Board (JRB) is a youth diversionary program catered to redirecting youthful offenders from the Juvenile Justice System.
 The JRB places an emphasis on a “Restorative Justice” Model through programming, supervision, and other supports in place to assist youth participants through their time of service.
 Please note, JRB is not a punitive program but rather a safe space to encourage all youth to make responsible and sound decisions when faced with adversity while in their respective communities.